-With so much Cab out there where does one begin?
-Generally, where it’s warm and there are older, more established vines.
-That could mean anywhere from the American west coast to Australia or Argentina.
-Fret not, we’ve picked out the eleven best for you.
+With so much Cab out there, where does one begin?
+Generally, the place to begin is where it’s warm and there are older, more established vines.
+That could mean anywhere from the American West Coast to Australia or Argentina.
+Here are the 10 best Cabernet Sauvignon that we picked out for you.
 Cheers!

 Made from Alexander Valley fruit rooted in rich, volcanic soils, this 2018 wine is exceptionally lush, with nice hints of tea leaves and thyme.
 There’s blue fruit aplenty on the palate, from blueberry to huckleberry preserves.

-This wine feels like a discovery given what it does for the price tag, especially given that it’s a Napa Valley product.
-Enjoy the wine’s evenness right now or cellar it for many years to come.
-The tasty 2018 is currently available.
+This wine feels like a discovery, given what it does for the price tag, especially given that it’s a Napa Valley product.
+Enjoy this screw-cap wine’s evenness right now, or cellar it for many years to come.

 A fun project out of Chile with a big name behind it (the Rothschild dynasty of France), this wine demonstrates the potential of great Cab in South America, beyond just Argentina.
 And the price point is quite friendly.